benwhalley/just-enough-r/docs/anova.md

 [These are the same models: any differences in the output are simply due to rounding.
 You should use whichever of  `ez::` and `afex::` you find easiest to understand]{.admonition}

 The `ges` column is the generalised eta squared effect-size measure, which is preferable to the partial eta-squared reported by SPSS [@bakeman2005recommended].

+#### But what about [insert favourite R package for Anova]? {- .explainer}

+Lots of people like `ez::ezANOVA` and other similar packages.
+My problem with `ezANOVA` is that it doesn't use formulae to define the model and for this reason encourages students to think of Anova as something magical and separate from linear models and regression in general.

+This guide is called 'just enough R', so I've mostly chosen to show only `car::Anova` because I find this the most coherent method to explain.
+Using formulae to specify the model reinforces a technique which is useful in many other contexts.
+I've make an exception for repeated because many people find specifying the error structure explicitly confusing and hard to get right, and so `ez::` may be the best option in these cases.